 - Student discusses the capstone requirement at the beginning of their junior year with the Honors Program Director.
 At this time guidance will be given about whether or not a major capstone course can also be an honors capstone course and how the student might go about completing the capstone within their major.
 The student will then need to find and meet with a capstone mentor within their major or speak to the instructor of the major capstone course.

-- Student completes the Capstone Intent Form in the spring semester of their junior year (the year prior to the student’s graduation year) and submits this signed form to the Honors Program Director.
-The completion of this form will require the student to meet with his or her Capstone mentor prior to the senior year to discuss their possible project with timelines, the need to get IRB or animal testing approval, etc. and other details pertaining to the project.
-This form must be returned to the Honors Program Director prior to the end of the spring semester of that student’s junior year.
+- Student completes the Capstone Intent Form in their junior year (the year before the student’s graduation year) and submits this signed form to the Honors Program Director.
+The completion of this form will require the student to meet with his or her Capstone mentor before the senior year to discuss their possible project with timelines, the need to get IRB or animal testing approval, and other details pertaining to the project.
+This form must be returned to the Honors Program Director before the end of the spring semester of that student’s junior year.

 - The Honors Steering Committee reviews all submitted proposals and either approves the proposal or suggests further revision/modification before approval.

-- Honors students must present their capstone project before the Honors Steering Committee at Research Day in the spring semester.
-Students graduating in December can present their work to the HSC on a date selected by the Honors Steering Committee and announced at the beginning of the semester in which the student will graduate.
+Honors students must present their capstone project before the Honors Steering Committee at Scholar Showcase in the spring semester.
+Students who do their capstone project in the fall and graduate in December will present their work to the Committee at the end of the fall semester.